Oral Cancer Screening

 - Ulcerous lesions and other mouth sores and bumps

 - Soreness in the throat

 - Bumps in the neck

 - Ear pain

-- Bleeding in the tongue, gums and cheeks
+- Bleeding of the tongue, gums, and cheeks

 - Numbness in the mouth or jaw